A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Approach

 \section{Approach}

-Our hybrid approach to VIO augments the learned depth and egomotion estimation system with a robo-centric EKF back-end.
+Our hybrid approach to VIO augments the learned depth and egomotion estimation system with a robocentric EKF back-end.
 By doing so, the photometric reconstruction loss can be computed with the refined, \textit{a posteriori} egomotion estimate, rather than the direct network output.
 This posterior estimate, notably, is a function of the inertial measurements used to propagate the state via the process model.
 Since the filter structure is fully differentiable, the whole system can be trained end-to-end by minimizing the photometric reconstruction loss.

-In \Cref{sec:notation}, we review the notation that is used in this paper.
-In Section \ref{sec:depth_and_ego}, we discuss the self-supervised depth and egomotion estimation formulation.
-In \Cref{sec:robocentric-ekf}, we review the robocentric VIO EKF.
-In \Cref{sec:e2e-train}, we present our end-to-end training scheme that minimizes the self-supervised reconstruction loss.
+In \Cref{sec:notation}, we review the notation used throughout this work.
+In Section \ref{sec:depth_and_ego}, we discuss our self-supervised depth and egomotion estimation formulation.
+In \Cref{sec:robocentric-ekf}, we review the robocentric EKF for VIO.
+Finally, in \Cref{sec:e2e-train}, we present our end-to-end training scheme that minimizes the self-supervised reconstruction loss.